 Badmingtones (ex Fol jazik, ex Saraceni) (1983-86) fronted by ever-present punker V.P.
 Karter played slightly melodic punk-rock throughout the mid decade and even managed to leave a demo tape behind.
 Now very rare, it consists of earlier recordings done in their own studio and three tracks recorded in professional studio of RTV Skopje in 1985.
 Their basic punk-rock sound was enriched with electric organ on studio material.

 Bastion was yet another smooth ex-YU synth pop combo: drum machine, fretless bass, synths and baby doll singing in Serbian (then known as Serbo-Croatian – the official language in Yugoslavia).
 The trio was formed in 1983 by Ana Kostovska (vocalist), Kiril Džajkovski (keyboards) and Ljubomir Stojsavljević (bass guitar).
-The author of their lyrics was the internationally acclaimed film director Milčo Mančevski, at that time a correspondent of the magazines Džuboks.
-He was also a director of their music video for the song “Hot day in Mexico”.
+The author of their lyrics was the internationally acclaimed film director Milčo Mančevski, at that time a correspondent of the magazine Džuboks.
+He was also the film director of their music video “Hot day in Mexico”.
 It’s a shame that at least one single track on their only record was not sung in Macedonian.
-Anyhow, Bastion had smashing times turning Skopje into bright lights big city LA.
 I remain emotionally reserved to some degree but can understand appeal, there is some beauty in delicate fragility of Bastion’s almost minimal approach.
 Synth-pop fans that dig albums by Talas (BG), Videosex (LJ) or Denis & Denis (RI) should check it out.
 The original copies of “Bastion” (1984) issued by PGP RTB are fetching silly prices nowadays.

 Gradot e nem (1986-90)